aaronrai24/DollarDiscordBot/markdown/patch_notes.md

 - Users can customize their preferred names for their text, voice and shows discord channels.
 - This will set dollars trigger channels to respond to commands and for the auto-channel-creation feature to work.

+### User Information
+- Added a new feature that allows user to give information like home/work address using the `/updateuserinfo` command.
+- This information is planned to be used for future featurs.
+- **Note**: This information is stored in the database securely and is not shared with anyone.

 ### Docker Containerization

 - Dollar is now containerized using Docker.
 This allows for easier deployment and scaling of the bot.